-World-leading oncologist joins University of Sheffield to further accelerate translational cancer research
+World-leading researcher joins University of Sheffield to further accelerate translational cancer research

-A world-leading oncologist has joined the University of Sheffield, helping to further accelerate translational cancer research in the region.
+A world-leading cancer researcher has joined the University of Sheffield, helping to further accelerate translational cancer research in the region.

 The appointment of Professor Thomas Helleday from Karolinska Institutet in Sweden reaffirms Sheffield’s position as a hub for research excellence in oncology.